 Q: Since Frank Harlan is FranMo's In-house Officiant, do we have to hire him to perform our wedding?

 A: Absolutely not.
 You can, and should, always hire a person you are comfortable with to perform your wedding with you.

 NOTE: Officiant Frank Harlan is not inclusive to any venue rentals.
+He does offer a COVID-19 small wedding package for groups of 15 or less.
 If you would like to work with him, you will need to Contact Frank and make those arrangements.

 Q: Are couples required to be residents of Washington State to be married in Washington?

 A: No, you are not required to be a resident of Washington or of the United States to get married in Washington.

 A: In Washington and many other states, any Judge or Ordained Clergy Person (OCP) of a legally recognized church may marry you.
 It is the obtaining and filing of the certificate of marriage that makes a marriage legal.
 Your marriage license must be obtained by you; then legal documents completed and filed by the Officiant (or you).

 Q: After we are married, what is the process for Changing our Name?